mishelashala/zettelkasten/reference/Databases.md

 "The degree of participation determines the minimum number of records that a given table must have associated with a single record in the related table, and the maximum number of records that a given table is allowed to have associated with a single record in the table."

 Database Design for Mere Mortals

+### Table Participation

+"A table's participation within a relationship can be either mandatory or optional."

+Database Design for Mere Mortals, p57

+### Cardinality

+"Cardinality indicates the number of entity occurrences in a relationship, which can be any number from zero to infinity."

+Captain, Fidel A., Six-Step Relation Database Design, p67

 ### Relationship types